-The last year has brought with it major developments in WordPress e-Learning options, often referred to as an LMS (Learning Management System).
+UPDATED Oct 2022.
+The last few years has brought with it major developments in WordPress e-Learning options, often referred to as an LMS (Learning Management System).
 Such tools were previously only available at universities, most using the popular Moodle, that needed bands of geeks to keep it up and running.
 Now WordPress makes LMS viable for mainstream schools and any business providing training services for any sector – Be it for a hundred or thousands of students.

-Learndash is the best of one of a half dozen superb e-learning plugins for WordPress.
+Learndash is usually regarded as the best of one of several e-learning plugins for WordPress.
 These low cost WordPress tools provide some incredible alternatives to other proprietary and open source options.
-The Learndash provides ideas and tips, telling us how this more affordable, user-friendly WordPress e-learning package is changing education.
+Learndash provides ideas and tips, telling us how this more affordable, user-friendly WordPress e-learning package is changing online education.
 Learndash would suit those with more complex needs, wanting to grow.
 Their quiz tools are incredible and there are a dozen amazing third party add-ons for specific needs.
 It is the gold standard for WordPress LMS

 But there are others… WooCommerce Sensei is another popular e-Learning plugin for WordPress that’s been available for many years, developed by WordPress themselves.
 The core plugin is free, paying only for additional functionality as you need it.
 It has a different emphasis than Learndash, providing the best woocommerce integration (US$129), plus slick reporting as standard.

 TutorLMS is another we’ve used and was recently (Oct 2022) updated to include tools that are costly optional extras in Learndash and others.
 It is also likely the simplest LMS to manage for schools and teachers too who have different needs and requirements for an LMS.
 However some users have complained it being buggy and unstable, which could be host configuration or incompatibility with some themes or plugins on the market.